This post about decorating with houseplants was updated in December 2022.

 When you’re decorating with houseplants, use them as an opportunity to fill a gap in your room and you’ll make your space come alive.

 4. Add Height and Scale

 Every room needs something tall and a big fiddle leaf fig is a great way to bring height to a room.
 Another great trick?
-Use a pair of hanging planters hung from the ceiling?
-It’ll fill a dark corner and draw the eye up!
+Give your plant a pedestal with a wall mounted shelf.
+It’ll fill open wall space and draw the eye up!

-Are you having difficulty with scale?
-A house plant is a great way to camouflage scale issues!
+A house plant is also a great way to camouflage scale issues.
 Make a small side table feel larger, a console feel wider, or a bookshelf taller.

-What container you put your houseplant in can be as impactful as the plant itself.
+Decorating with houseplants isn’t just about the plant.
+The container you put your houseplant in can be as impactful!
 We like to use planters and pots with unique shapes and textures to complement the shape of the plant, contrast the other elements in the room, and to create a focal point.

 As a general rule, your plant itself should be about equal to the height of your planter and no more than twice the height.
 The width of the plant should be about twice the width of the container.

 Terrariums are a pretty way to bring plants into your home and to give them a longer life.
 We love how self sufficient they are and the way their shapes feel both modern and classic.

 - How to Arrange Faux Botanicals – the Stylish Way